WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/en/gbox_guide.md

 3. Go to the Downloads tab in Portal and click on Certificates

-4. After being redirected to Safari, click on Download
+4. Portal will then download the Certificates.zip

-5. Go into Files and tap on the Certificates.zip once, you should now see a Certificates folder
+5. Go into Files and navigate to On My iPhone > Portal > Downloads

+7. Tap on the Certificates.zip once, you should now see a Certificates folder

 ### [Part [2/3] Setting up GBox](accent://)